Infertility - Causes, Risk Factors & Treatments | SingHealth

 Other treatments

-This is a treatment where washed sperm is introduced into the womb with a cannula at the time of ovulation.
-This is indicated for women with patent tubes, with mild sperm problem or couples with problem of nonconsummation or erectile dysfunction.
+This is a treatment where washed sperm is introduced into the womb with a cannula through the cervix at the time of ovulation.
+This is indicated for women with unexplained subfertility, at least one patent tube, with mild sperm problem or couples with sexual dysfunction (problem of nonconsummation, vaginismus or erectile dysfunction).

-IVF is a procedure where eggs are retrieved from a woman and are inseminated with the husband’s semen in the laboratory.
-The resultant embryo is then placed back into the womb.
+IVF is a procedure which involves daily hormone injections to grow multiple eggs.
+Eggs are then retrieved from the woman and are inseminated with the husband's sperm in the laboratory.
+The resultant embryo is then placed back into the womb a few days later.

-2. Failure of ovulation with ovulation induction or failure to get pregnant despite ovulation induction
+• Failure of ovulation with ovulation induction or failure to get pregnant despite ovulation induction and/or IUI

-Despite advances in IVF, the chances of conception vary from 20-35 percent depending on a woman’s age.
+Despite advances in IVF, the chances of conception vary from 20-35% depending on a woman's age.

 Infertility - Preparing for surgery